 I’ve always struggled to find a way to fit in with whatever group I am a part of.
 This includes, family, friends, work, school etc. As a writer maybe I am better off staying to myself and continuing to write.

 Your High school reunion is coming up.
-Think of the one person you really don’t want to see there. writer a letter to that person about what happened back in high school, and how it makes you feel even today, this many years late.
+Think of the one person you really don’t want to see there.
+Write a letter to that person about what happened back in high school, and how it makes you feel even today, this many years late.

 In the case of this particular classmate, he came up to me in the back office and asked why I hadn’t said hello yet.
 I always thought he didn’t like me and therefore we only would interact as needed.